U.S. charges Iranian operatives in alleged hack of Trump campaign

-The indictment unsealed on Friday claims the individuals gained access to internal documents of people working on Trump’s 2024 campaign for president.
+The indictment unsealed on Friday claims the individuals gained access to emails, debate preparation material and documents regarding potential vice presidential candidates from people working on Trump’s 2024 campaign for president.
 The indictment didn’t mention the former president by name, but a person familiar with the matter said it referred to Trump.

-At the time, Iran’s permanent mission to the United Nations said in a statement that the allegations were “fundamentally unsound” and that the U.S. hadn’t shared any evidence of the hack.
+Iran’s permanent mission to the United Nations has previously called the allegations “fundamentally unsound” and that the U.S. hadn’t shared any evidence of the hack.
+The office didn’t immediately respond to a request for comment on the charges on Friday.

 U.S. officials and cybersecurity experts believe Iran’s government is seeking to undermine Trump’s candidacy after he antagonized Tehran during his first term in office.